 Our current sources of liquidity are (i) our cash on hand, (ii) anticipated royalty revenues from third-party sales of marketed drug products that utilize our proprietary technology (primarily anticipated royalty revenues from sales of PegIntron) and (iii) anticipated rental income from our sublease to Axcellerate.
 While we no longer have any research and development activities, we continue to retain rights to receive royalties from existing licensing arrangements with other companies.
-We believe that our anticipated royalty revenues, primarily anticipated royalty revenues from sales of PegIntron, together with our anticipated rental income from our sublease to Axcellerate and our cash on hand, will be sufficient to fund our operations, at least, through June 30, 2015.
+We believe that our anticipated royalty revenues, primarily anticipated royalty revenues from sales of PegIntron, together with our anticipated rental income from our sublease to Axcellerate and our cash on hand, will be sufficient to fund our operations, at least, through September 30, 2015.
 However, there can be no assurance that we will receive amounts of royalty revenues or rental income as anticipated.

-Cash was \$14.9 million as of March 31, 2014, as compared to \$6.5 million as of December 31, 2013.
-The increase was primarily attributable to net cash provided by operating activities.
+Cash was \$21.5 million as of June 30, 2014, as compared to \$6.5 million as of December 31, 2013.
+The increase was almost totally attributable to our operating activities, which provided \$14.8 million, of which \$15.4 million was our net income for the six-month period.